StreamWest-1629/refdoc/README.md

 ### categories[*].refs
 The link or description for informative articles.
 You can choice short expression and long expression to add it.

+By the default, title is gotten from article page.

 #### 1. short expression
 ```yaml
 refs: